-When legendary jazz musician Miles Davis wrote this, he probably wasn’t thinking about how you spend your day.
+When legendary jazz musician Miles Davis wrote this time management quote, he probably wasn’t thinking about how you spend your day.
 But he hit on a truth that is so easy to forget during our busy, busy days.

 Your day, just like everyone else’s, is only 24 hours.
 Yet somehow certain people seem to be able to squeeze more from that time than others.
 What it all comes down to is time management—how you choose to plan, prioritize, and spend the hours you have.

 To get inspired to get more from our day, here are some powerful time management quotes from some of history’s most productive people.

 Time management quotes about planning your day